Know all about the importance of self-care? I have some handy tips sprinkled all throughout this whole post that I feel are really helpful.

 - Ask for help. (and accept offers)

-Overwhelmed with all life is throwing you?
-Check out these worksheets.
+Overwhelmed with all life is throwing at you?
+Try these worksheets.
 Subscribers can find them in The Vault.
 Not a subscriber?
-Click here.

 Again, it's not easy.